-Mangroves are among the productive ecosystems that provide different ecosystem services and resources to the ocean environment and humankind.
-This unique type of ecosystem occurs in the tropics and subtropics where land meets oceans, and bordering the estuaries and backwaters.
-Mangrove forests can rise upward in place or move landward or seaward in response to sea level changes (Woodroffe et al. 2016).
-Mangroves grow on wet muddy substrate with little water fluctuations namely the mudflat region of tropical and sub-tropical regions.
-These are thick forests of trees and shrubs tolerant to salt, which usually flourish in tidal areas.
-According to FSI (2019), mangrove cover is about 14.79 million hectares globally with Asia (5.55 million hectares) followed by Africa (3.24 million hectares).
-The South Asia has the highest mangrove area which is about 6.8% of the world's total mangrove cover area.
-Anthropogenic pressures have reduced global range of these forests to less than even half of their original total cover throughout the globe as mentioned by Ragavan et al. (2016) while Singh (2020) observed that almost 75% of the tropical coast has been taken up by mangrove forests.
+Mangroves are among the most productive ecosystems, providing various ecosystem services and resources to both the ocean environment and humankind.
+This unique ecosystem occurs in the tropics and subtropics, where land meets the oceans, often bordering estuaries and backwaters.
+Mangrove forests have the remarkable ability to rise upward in place or move landward or seaward in response to sea level changes (Woodroffe et al. 2016).
+Mangroves typically grow on wet, muddy substrates with minimal water fluctuations, specifically in the mudflat regions of tropical and subtropical areas.
+These are dense forests of trees and shrubs that are tolerant to salt, usually flourishing in tidal areas.
 The importance derived from these forests is critical, including coastal protection, biodiversity conservation, and climate change mitigation.
 All mangroves produce fertilizer from rotting litter fall and root growth deceiving ambient water sediment.
-Mangroves build the natural buffers against coastal erosion storm surges and tsunamis being a significant concern worldwide.
 Mangrove ecosystems support various plant and animal species, breeding, nursery and feeding grounds for numerous marine and terrestrial organisms.
 Despite their ecological importance, mangrove forests face different threats such as deforestation, pollution, and climate change.
 Specific measures have been taken towards conserving these valuable ecosystems including them into biosphere reserves and Ramsar sites.
-In India, mangrove occupies an area of about 4,992 km which accounts for approximately 0.15 % of country's geographical area.